How to Buy a Hockey Stick? 6 Tips to look for

 Sticks have something called a kick point, which is the spot where the stick flexes when it moves the puck.
 The preferred point of kick is different for different types of players.

 Defensive players often like to have sticks that kick at a mid or low point, as it gives more power to the shot.
-But, the forward who needs more agility often choose a kick point that is as low as possible because those low kickpoint release the puck the fastest.
+But, sticks for forwards normally use a kick point that is as low as possible because those low kickpoint release the puck the fastest.
 If the stick is not labeled for kick points, then ask the pro shop employee for help.

 Check out the blade before making a choice